determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 configuration file is typically located at ``/etc/determined/master.yaml`` on the master and it is read when the master starts up.

-To inspect the configuration of an active master, use the Determined CLI by executing the command ``det master config``.
+To inspect the configuration of an active master, use the Determined CLI and execute the command ``det master config``.

 The master supports the following configuration settings: